Skip to main content

 info

-You can read more about standard units of measure and coordinate conventions in REP103
+You can read more about standard units of measure and coordinate conventions in REP105

 For differential drive robots like Leo Rover, only linear.x and angular.z values are used.

-We can use rostopic tool to actually command the rover to move forward, by sending messages to /cmd_vel topic:
+We can use ros2 topic pub command to actually command the rover to move forward, by sending messages to /cmd_vel topic:

 The rover should start moving forward with a velocity of 0.2 m/s.
 To stop message publishing, simply type Ctrl+C.

-The -r 10 argument tells the rostopic tool to publish the message repeatedly 10 times per second instead of publishing only one message.
+The --rate 20 argument tells the ros2 topic tool to publish the message repeatedly 20 times per second instead of publishing only one message.
 This is necessary because the firmware implements a timeout that will stop the rover if it doesn't receive the next command after some time (half a second by default).

-ROS provides several client libraries that let you write ROS nodes in different languages.
-The most common ones are roscpp for C++ and rospy for Python.
+ROS 2 provides several client libraries that let you write ROS 2 nodes in different programming languages.
+The most common ones are rclcpp for C++ and rclpy for Python.

 Here is a simple Python node that commands the rover by publishing to /cmd_vel topic: